cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-OCTAVE MAINTENANCE-EN.md

 # Context

-CS Group responsabilities for OCTAVE Tools/Components for Processing/Acquisition/Visualization/Operation of TeleMeasures are as follows:
+CS Group responsabilities for Octave Tools/Treatment components/Acquisition/Visualization/Exploitation of TVs are as follows:
 * Development, Maintenance, Missionisation

 The features are as follows:
-* Processing, Acquisition, Visualization Tools and Components for Telemetry Exploitation
+* Tools and components of treatment, acquisition, visualization for the exploitation of telemempsures
-* User support for configuring the platform for the mission
+* User support for the configuration of the platform for the mission
 * Maintaining related products:
-* __BTG__ (Generic Test Bench)
+* __BTG__ (Generic test bench)
-* __PHARAO/PHARAO-CDT__ (Test Conduct for “Atomic Clock Project by Atom Cooling in Orbit”)
+* __Pharao/Pharao-CDT_ (testing of test for "Atomic clock project by cooler of atom in orbit")
-* __AGATA__ (Generic Autonomy Architecture, Tests and Application)
+* __Agata__ (generic autonomy, testing and application architecture)
-* __CLOVIS__ (VISualization SOFTWARE Component)
+* __Clovis__ (visualization software component)
-* __SVOM/SVOM-CDT__ (Test conduct for “Space-based multi-band astronomical Variable Objects Monitor”).
+* __SVOM/SVOM-CDT_ (testing of test for “Space-Based Multi-Band Variable Astronomical Objects Monitor”).

 # Project implementation